starsys/OC/README.md

 This will install all required modules

 ## Launch:
 - launch main.py
 just write "/path/of/your/.py/file/python3 main.py"
 into your terminal and press "enter"
 (depending of PATH you may type "python" or "python3")

-## Launch in virtual machine (mac or unix.
-For windows: use powershell):
+## How to Launch in virtual machine
+(Valid fo mac or linux.
+For windows: use powershell instead):
-launch in your terminal: "pyton –m pip install –upgrade pip" (to upgrade pip) then install virtualenv: "pip install virtualenv" go into the path you want your virtualenv to be created (cd /path/of/your/.py/file) create your virtualenv: "virtualenv -p python3 env" activate your virtualenv: "source env/bin/activate" install dependencies: "pip install -r requirements.txt" dactivate your virtualenv when finished: "deactivate"
+- launch in your terminal: "pyton –m pip install –upgrade pip" (to upgrade pip)
+- then install virtualenv: "pip install virtualenv"
+- go into the path you want your virtualenv to be created
+("cd /path/of/your/.py/file")
+- create your virtualenv: "virtualenv -p python3 env" (or "python")
+- activate your virtualenv: "source env/bin/activate"
+- install dependencies: "pip install -r requirements.txt"
+- deactivate your virtualenv when finished: "deactivate"

 ## This game uses "maze.txt" file to generate maze.
 You can edit it to and create your own maze.